dorklyorg/dorkly/tasks.md

 - [x] Yaml parsing: smarter handling of DataId field (don't store it as 2 fields)
 - [ ] Maybe: Publish binary artifact to Github and consume in Github Action (or publish a github action)
 - [ ] Maybe: thin wrappers around SDKs that handle custom url and disabling of events (this is potentially a maintenance headache)
+- [ ] At flag overview level: enable default variations (can be overridden at env level)